HicaroD/TodoAsIssue/README.md

 - [Facade](https://refactoring.guru/design-patterns/facade)

     Facade pattern was used on the implementation of `TodoAsIssue` class.
 This class is used for calling all the important methods, just acting like an front-facing interface masking more complex underlying code.
 It happens because `TodoAsIssue` doesn't know anything about the inner implementations of lexer and parser, for example, that's why it is called "Facade".
 You can check it out [here](https://github.com/HicaroD/TodoAsIssue/blob/master/bin/todo_as_issue.dart).

+## Possible bugs and how to avoid it

+1. The program can crash if it has a new line at the end of `todo.txt`.
+Make sure you don't have a new line at the end.

+2. The program can crash if it has extra whitespaces at the end of each TODO in `todo.txt`.
+Make you sure you don't have these extra whitespaces.

+**I'm working to solve these issues.**

 ## License
 This project is licensed under the MIT license.
 See [LICENSE](LICENSE).